10 Specific Prayers for Christians from a Muslim Background

 “For the word of God is living and active, sharper than any two-edged sword, piercing to the division of soul and of spirit, of joints and of marrow, and discerning the thoughts and intentions of the heart” (Heb.
 4:12).

 - Pray for the hearts of MBBs, that they would increase in their passion to love others and share the gospel.
-One of the main persecution strategies of Islamic extremist groups, like Islamic State and Boko Haram, is instilling fear in believers.
+One of the main persecution strategies of Islamic extremist groups, like Islamic State and an extremist group that is located primarily in Northern Nigeria, is instilling fear in believers.
 Pray that God would give them strength and confidence and, in turn, boldness to share their testimony

 “But you will receive power when the Holy Spirit has come upon you; and you shall be My witnesses both in Jerusalem, and in all Judea and Samaria, and even to the remotest part of the earth” (Acts 1:8).